 So you’re engaged!
 Firstly – congratulations, this is such an exciting time!
 And secondly…do you know how to plan a wedding from start to finish?
-Fear not; I have you covered with this detailed timeline, including a printable wedding checklist PDF at the end of the post.
-This detailed wedding checklist – UK specific for legalities – covers everything you need to know to plan your perfect big day.
+Fear not; I have you covered with this detailed timeline, including a printable timeline of tasks at the end of the post.
+This detailed wedding planning checklist – UK specific for legalities – covers everything you need to know to plan your perfect big day.

 How Do I Plan a Wedding Without a Wedding Planner?